billybimbob/CS100-Checkers/README.md

 ## Using Eclipse

-To load the project to Eclipse, assuming the files are unzipped:
+Assuming the files are unzipped, to load the project to Eclipse:
-1. Open Eclipse, and click on the 'File' option at the top right
+1. Open Eclipse, and click on the 'File' option at the top left
 2. Click the 'Open Projects from File System...' option near the top
-3. Close to the top right, click the 'Directory' option
+3. Near the top right of the dialog box, click the 'Directory' option
-4. Navigate to the folder location where the unzipped files are located
+4. Navigate to the folder location where the unzipped files are
-5. Click 'Finish' on the bottom right of the window
+5. Click 'Finish' at the bottom right of the window

 ### Compiling